iamlab-cmu/frankapy/README.md

 # frankapy

+This is a software package used for controlling and learning skills on the Franka Emika Panda Research Robot Arm.

+Installation Instructions and Network Configuration Instructions are also available here: [https://iamlab-cmu.github.io/frankapy](https://iamlab-cmu.github.io/frankapy)

 ## Requirements

-* A computer with the Ubuntu 16.04 / 18.04.
+* A computer with the Ubuntu 18.04 / 20.04.
-* ROS Kinetic / Melodic
+* ROS Melodic / Noetic
 * [Protocol Buffers](https://github.com/protocolbuffers/protobuf)

 ## Computer Setup Instructions